 Reviews are important, and there is no way around it.
 Quality reviews will improve your rankings, conversions, and brand reputation.
 Bad reviews will hurt your business and be a not-so-silent killer.
 Many clients think there are problems with their website when business starts to dry up.
 But when you take a look at their reviews on external websites, you can quickly tell there is a much bigger issue.
 One great feature of DSS is our feedback module, which will help you drive clients down a positive review path and give you valuable feedback about your clients' experiences.

-You may be the greatest lawyer or doctor on the planet…but if no one knows, what good does that do you?
+You may be the greatest lawyer or podiatrist on the planet…but if no one knows, what good does that do you?
 We can help you implement a sustainable review strategy, but in the end, your success has everything to do with how you run your business.
 Take note from the hospitality industry.
 They make a business out of pleasing people.
 You should always remember that every person who comes through your door could be the review that helps convert future patients or clients, or the review that could hurt your business for years to come.

 Commandment 5: Thou shall create and promote excellent content